commonsensesoftware/more-rs-changetoken/guide/src/guide/composite.md

+{{#include links.md}}

 # Composite Change Token

 Some applications may need to compose or aggregate multiple change tokens.
-This is the use case for a `CompositeChangeToken`.
-The `CompositeChangeToken` accepts a sequence of other [`ChangeToken`](default.md) instances and _mediates_ their change notifications.
-A consumer of a `CompositeChangeToken` will be called back via `CompositeChangeToken::notify` whenever the owner explicitly signals a change or when one of the mediated children signals a change.
+This is the use case for a [`CompositeChangeToken`].
+The [`CompositeChangeToken`] accepts a sequence of other [`ChangeToken`](default.md) instances and _mediates_ their change notifications.
+A consumer of a [`CompositeChangeToken`] will be called back via [`CompositeChangeToken::notify`] whenever the owner explicitly signals a change or when one of the mediated children signals a change.

 ```rust
 use tokens::*;